FrostyFlamingo/AYAANKHAN2003/README.md

 - 👋 Hi, I’m @AYAANKHAN2003
 - 👀 I’m interested in ... programming subjects and games
-- 🌱 I’m currently learning ... new languages
+- 🌱 I’m currently learning ... java and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... discord
 - 📫 How to reach me ...
+AyanKhan 2op#4530

 <!---
 AYAANKHAN2003/AYAANKHAN2003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.